Reading List: Source Material for The Invisible College

 Noise: A Human History of Sound and Listening by David Hendy

-Music, chanting and the effects of other sounds on our thinking and emotions are an important topic in The Invisible College.
-David Hendy’s eclectic book, ‘Noise: A Human History of Sound and Listening’ provides numerous examples, including memorable passages on the manipulation of the acoustics in enclosed spaces, such as burial chambers, creating movement and the illusion of the origin of sound and inducing a state in the human brain ‘halfway between wakefulness and sleep – the state that prompts our strongest moments of vivid mental imagery and hallucination’.
+The effects of music, chanting and other sounds on our thinking and emotions form a key element of the plot of The Invisible College.
+David Hendy’s eclectic book provides numerous examples.
+These include memorable passages describing the manipulation of the acoustics in enclosed spaces, such as burial chambers, creating movement and the illusion of the origin of sound.
+These induce a state in the human brain ‘halfway between wakefulness and sleep – the state that prompts our strongest moments of vivid mental imagery and hallucination’.